KRONOS QUARTET’S MUSIC FOR CHANGE: PETE SEEGER @ 100

 The FreshGrass Composition Commission

-With special guests Aoife O’Donovan, Sam Amidon, Lee Knight, Brian Carpenter, and more
+Featuring Aoife O’Donovan, Sam Amidon, Lee Knight, Brian Carpenter, and others

 For more than 40 years, San Francisco’s Kronos Quartet – David Harrington (violin), John Sherba (violin), Hank Dutt (viola), and Sunny Yang (cello) – has pursued a singular artistic vision, combining a spirit of fearless exploration with a commitment to continually reimagine the string quartet experience.
 In the process, Kronos has become one of the most celebrated and influential groups of our time, performing thousands of concerts worldwide, releasing more than 60 recordings of extraordinary breadth and creativity, collaborating with many of the world’s most intriguing and accomplished composers and performers, and commissioning more than 950 works and arrangements for string quartet.
 Kronos has received over 40 awards, including both the Polar Music and Avery Fisher Prize, two of the most prestigious awards given to musicians, a Grammy for Best Chamber Music Performance (2004) and “Musicians of the Year” (2003) from Musical America.